uz0/llm/docs/01_prompt.md

 should describe the total number of issues created."
 ```
 #### Characteristics:
-- ✅ Shorter, feels more natural
+- [PASS] Shorter, feels more natural
-- ✅ Gives agent flexibility in approach
+- [PASS] Gives agent flexibility in approach
-- ✅ Works well once you've trained your instincts
+- [PASS] Works well once you've trained your instincts
-- ❌ Hard to debug when it fails
+- [FAIL] Hard to debug when it fails
-- ❌ Requires you to implicitly know what details to include
+- [FAIL] Requires you to implicitly know what details to include
-- ❌ Agent makes assumptions you might not want
+- [FAIL] Agent makes assumptions you might not want
-- ❌ **Only works reliably after months of practice**
+- [FAIL] **Only works reliably after months of practice**

 #### Best for:
 - **Experienced users** (3+ months)